 Teachers should collect all expense receipts (food, rent, clothes, electricity, water) until October.
 In October, they will declare their earnings using the salary receipts and expense receipts.
 Teachers will pay 10% taxes, only if they have earned over 1.600.000 colones after expenses.
 Teachers close out the taxing process when leaving the country in any bank.

 *** This process may vary depending on your employer.

 We have two seasons in Costa Rica: dry and rainy season.
-The Costa Rican summer usually runs from December to April during which we have sunny days and an average temperature (Heredia) of 75- 80 degrees F (24-27 degrees C).
-On the coast, the temperatures are higher and can be between 90-95 degrees F (32-35 degrees C).
+The Costa Rican summer usually runs from December to April during which we have sunny days and an average temperature between 80-90 degrees F (30-33 degrees C).
 The rainy season is usually from May to November during which we have sunny mornings and rainy afternoons and evenings.
 In September to mid-November days can be cloudy and rainy all day and night.
-The weather does vary depending on where you are in Costa Rica, which means the weather does vary depending on where you are within the country.
+The weather does vary depending on where you are in Costa Rica.

 Samara Beach is located in the province of Guanacaste, one of the largest provinces in Costa Rica.
 Guanacaste’s lush countryside, beaches and rich culture make it an exceptional region for travel and study.